-Today, somen is loved throughout Japan.
-In addition to Nara Prefecture's Miwa Somen, Hyogo Prefecture's Ibonoito, and Kagawa Prefecture's Shodoshima Somen, which are known as "Japan's Three Great Somens," somen production flourishes in western Japan.
+Today, somen is loved throughout the nation.
+In addition to Nara Prefecture's Miwa Somen, Hyogo Prefecture's Ibonoito, and Kagawa Prefecture's Shodoshima Somen, which are known as "Japan's Three Great Somens," somen production flourishes in Western Japan.
 One of the reasons for this is believed to be the close proximity of wheat, soft water, and sea salt used as ingredients.

 You might have seen or heard of something called "nagashi somen".
 Rather than being the name of a dish, it's more like a method of eating somen where the cooked noodles flow down a bamboo slide in running water.
-The flowing somen is "caught" with chopsticks, dipped in a personal bowl of noodle dipping sauce and eaten.
+The flowing somen is "caught" with chopsticks and dipped in a personal bowl of noodle dipping sauce before eating.

 Nagashi Somen" is a summer tradition, and if you are Japanese, just the thought of it makes you feel cool or reminisce about your childhood.
 However, it is not so much a delicious dish as it is a fun activity for children to enjoy eating together outside in hot and humid Japanese summer.

-Incidentally, Nagashi Somen originated in 1955, which is a surprisingly new way of eating somen.
+Incidentally, Nagashi Somen originated in 1955 so it is a surprisingly new way of eating somen.
 It is said that the idea came from the sight of people boiling somen in the open air during hot summer field work and then running the water of Takachiho Gorge through a long piece of bamboo cut lengthways to cool it down.

 Somen vs ramen, soba, udon: what are the differences?

 First of all, the differences between somen and soba are fairly simple because they use completely different ingredients to make each kind of noodles.